awslabs/genai-idp-terraform/sources/docs/evaluation.md

 ## Assessment Confidence Integration

 The evaluation framework automatically integrates with the assessment feature to provide enhanced quality insights.
-When documents have been processed with assessment enabled, the evaluation reports include confidence scores alongside traditional accuracy metrics.
+When documents have been processed with assessment enabled via the configuration `assessment.enabled: true` property, the evaluation reports include confidence scores alongside traditional accuracy metrics.

 ### Confidence Score Display